-You can see how 75% of users accept cookies vs. 25% who do not accept cookies in the following image.
+In the following image, you can see how 75% of users accept cookies vs 25% who do not accept cookies (Data: December 2020, when we wrote this post is 35% accept cookies 65% don’t accept cookies).
 What we are saying is that according to interviews and clients, they have average percentages that range between 20% and 30% of users who do not accept cookies.

 The even more important problem is that 75% accept cookies.
-According to our customer analysis, especially in the eCommerce sector, 50% of users who accept cookies accept them after the 2nd-page view!
+According to our customer analysis, especially in the eCommerce sector, 50% of users who accept cookies, accept them after the 2nd page is viewed!
 This causes Google Analytics to classify this traffic as Direct because it doesn’t know the user’s referrer.

 |Accept Cookies (75%)||Do not accept cookies|